tuftsdatalab/tuftsWorkshops/docs/hpc-user-guide/hpc-intro.md

 Find out about other Data Lab and Bioinformatics Workshops being offered this semester from [this link](https://sites.tufts.edu/datalab/workshops/){:target="_blank" rel="noopener"}.

 !!! note "Bioinformatics Workshops"
-    If you have a question regarding bioinformatics workshops specifically, please reach out to <li><a href="bioinformatics-workshop-       questions@elist.tufts.edu">bioinformatics-workshop-questions@elist.tufts.edu</a></li>
+    If you have a question regarding bioinformatics workshops specifically, please reach out to

+    [bioinformatics-workshop-questions@elist.tufts.edu(mailto:bioinformatics-workshop-questions@elist.tufts.edu)

 !!! abstract "Acknowledgement"